-Depending on how your accounts are set up, it’s likely that you’ll need to go into each individual platform to access that data.
+Depending on how your accounts are set up, it’s likely that you’ll need to go into each individual platform to access that data, which can be quite time-consuming.
 You can opt for metrics from the last three months, six months, or a year, depending on how long the accounts have been active.

-Pro tip: Scheduling and posting your social media content through a management tool like HubSpot or Sprout Social can save you some time when it comes to seeing how many posts you’ve published during a certain time frame, and how much engagement (comments, likes, clicks, and shares) those posts garnered.
+Pro tip: Scheduling and posting your social media content through a social media management tool like HubSpot, Hootsuite, or Sprout Social can save you some time when it comes to seeing how many posts you’ve published during a certain time frame, and how much engagement (comments, likes, clicks, and shares) those posts garnered.

 4. Deep dive into your audience

-A great feature most major social media platforms offer when it comes to analytics is the audience insights.
-For example, comparing follower counts can tell you which platforms are seeing more success.
+A great feature most major social media platforms offer when it comes to social media analytics is audience insights.
+For example, comparing the number of followers you have on each platform will tell you which platforms are seeing more success.